cezeta1/fx-exchange-demo/README.md

 This repo includes:
  - **nexpay-spa** => Single Page Application providing user log-in and Contract management UIs for Users and Admins.
  - **NexPayBFF** => BFF API to manage calls to the other APIs.
 Provides a single point of entry for the Frontend to get the required data.
  - **FXRatesAPI** => The exchange Rate provider.
-Upon request, gets the current exchange rate between two currencies from an free open source API and provides a Rate.
+Upon request, gets the current exchange rate between two currencies from an free open source API ([Frankfurter](https://www.frankfurter.app/)) and provides a Rate quote.
 This Rate is saved and has a validity of 2 minutes.
  - **PaymentsAPI** => Manages user contracts.
 To create a new contract, the rate has to be valid at the moment of placement.
 When a new Contract is placed, sends a notification email to select Admin.Admins can change the Contract status and mark them as Completed, Cancelled, etc.
  - **CZ.Common** => Common library package.
 Provides common use Classes, Extensions and Utils.